MicrosoftDocs/Viva/Viva/glint/start/comms-checklist.md

 ## Enhanced Support

 Consider credibility around the survey process.
-If there has been significant org or leadership change, a high volume of employee churn, past feedback resistance, low morale - discuss:
+If your organization has seen a significant leadership change, a high volume of employee churn, past feedback resistance, or low morale - discuss:

 - Are there teams that may need extra support for communications and building trust?